orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 #### CSIRT designated as coordinator

 The CRA text states that the Steward should perform reporting to the CSIRT designated as coordinator.
-However, this reporting is always done by the single reporting platform.
+However, this reporting is always done via the single reporting platform.
 The interaction with CSIRTs is two-way.
-The Steward/Project report to CSIRT, but the CSIRT also informs the Steward of potential vulnerabilities and incidents that were reported to the CSIRT.
+The Steward/Project reports to CSIRT, but the CSIRT also informs the Steward of potential vulnerabilities and incidents that were reported to the CSIRT.

 Stewards must know which CSIRT is their designated coordinator.
 The CSIRT is the one from the Member State where (in order of priority):